 The Future of Online Casinos in Wyoming

 So, when will Wyoming finally legalize online casinos?
-The short answer is… nobody knows for sure.
-There’s no timeline, no guarantee it happens in the next session (or even the one after that).
+The short answer is that nobody knows for sure.
+There’s no timeline and no guarantee it happens in the next session (or even the one after that).

-Still, you can see momentum building.
+Still, you can start to see momentum building.
 Here are a few reasons to be optimistic about the future of online casino gambling in Wyoming:

 - Sports betting is already legal.
 This shows the state is willing to allow online gambling in some form.